syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Focus Event

 The [Focus](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_Focus) event will trigger when the component gets focused.
 By using the respective event we can perform required things when the component get focused.
-The below code example demosntrates the usage of Focus event.
+The below code example demonstrates the usage of Focus event.

 ```csharp
 @using Syncfusion.Blazor.DropDowns